Areas of Practice

 STEVEN R. ROWLAND

-Prior to joining BMK, Steven was a member of Berman Sauter Record & Jardim, P.C.
+Prior to joining BMK, Steve was a member of Berman Sauter Record & Jardim, P.C.
 Previously, he was with Sills Cummis for over 20 years, where his practice focused on commercial litigation, employment law and products liability.

-Steven is a member of the New Jersey and Morris County Bar Associations.
+Steve is a member of the New Jersey and Morris County Bar Associations.

 - Simoni v.
 Luciani, 872 F. Supp.2d 382 (D.N.J.
 2012)– Rejecting application of res judicata to bar second complaint alleging COBRA where first lawsuit involved separate statutory and common law claims